Alloying effect on the ideal tensile strength of ferromagnetic and paramagnetic bcc iron: Conclusions

 \section{Conclusions}

-The ideal tensile strengths of bcc ferromagnetic Fe and Fe$_{1-x}M_{x}$ (\emph{M}=Cr, Ni, Al, Co, Mn, and V) random alloys in the $[001]$ direction have been investigated using the all-electron exact muffin-tin orbitals method in combination with the coherent-potential approximation.
-The present calculated ideal strength value of Fe and the branching point from the primary bct deformation path to the secondary orthorhombic deformation path of Fe agree well with previously published results, which thus confirms that our methodology has the accuracy needed for such kind of calculations.
-For the Fe-based alloys, we found that the ideal strength increases with increasing concentration of Cr, Co, and V and decreases with Ni and Al addition into pure Fe.
-Mn shows a non-monotonous alloying behavior.
-Unlike the nonmagnetic bcc V-based alloys investigated in our previous paper,~\cite{Xiaoqing:2012} constant volume fcc-bcc structural energy differences can not entirely capture the alloying effect on the ideal tensile strength for the FM bcc Fe-based alloys.
-By calculating auxiliary ideal strengths assuming a constant volume deformation ($\sigma^{\Omega}_{\text{m}}$) and fixed-spin moment calculations along the (kept unaltered) tetragonal deformation paths, we showed that mainly the interplay between the volume increase and magnetic moment increase along the tetragonal deformation paths lead to a failure of the correlation between $\sigma_\text{m}$ and $\sigma^{\text{SED}}_{\text{m}}$.
+The ideal tensile strengths of bcc ferromagnetic and paramagnetic Fe and ferrite-rich Fe$_{1-x}M_{x}$ (\emph{M}=Al, V, Cr, Mn, Co, or Ni) random alloys in the $[001]$ direction were investigated using the all-electron exact muffin-tin orbitals method in combination with the coherent-potential approximation.
+The present ideal tensile strength value of ferromagnetic Fe and the branching point from the primary tetragonal deformation path to the secondary orthorhombic deformation path agree well with full-potential results and previously published calculations, which confirms that our methodology has the accuracy needed for such simulations.
+For the Fe-based alloys in the ferro-/ferrimagnetic state, we found that the ideal tensile strength increases with increasing amount of Cr, Co, or V and decreases with Ni or Al addition to pure Fe.
+Manganese shows a small but non-monotonic alloying behavior.
+Compared to ferromagnetic Fe, paramagnetic Fe possesses a significantly lower ideal tensile strength.
+The relative magnitude of the ITS per solute concentration can be altered more strongly in the paramagnetic state, for which we found that Al and the considered transition metal elements with $d$-occupation number smaller than Fe increase the ITS of paramagnetic Fe, while Co and Ni possessing larger $d$-band fillings lower it.
+All binary alloys considered here are intrinsically brittle and fail by cleavage of the $(001)$ planes under uniaxial tensile loading in the $[001]$ direction in both magnetic phases.

+Unlike the nonmagnetic bcc V-based alloys~\cite{Xiaoqing:2013} and the paramagnetic bcc Fe-alloys, the employed ideal tensile strength model based on constant volume structural energy differences can not capture the alloying effect on the ideal tensile strength for the ferro-/ferrimagnetic bcc Fe-alloys.
+We identified the interplay between magnetism and volume change in response to uniaxial tension as the main driving force for the distinct behavior of Fe.
+Making use of the established concept of magnetic pressure, we showed that paramagnetic Fe alloys are characterized by a small volume change during uniaxial tension and a negligible excess magnetic pressure.
+This indicates that the compositional effect on the ITS is mostly governed by the chemical effect of the solute.
+By contrast, ferro-/ferrimagnetic Fe-alloys exhibit an increasing magnetic moment upon lattice distortion inducing a considerable excess magnetic pressure that partially overrides the chemical trend.

+We established a strong, direct correlation between the compositional effect on the ideal tensile strength and the one on the shear elastic constant $C'$ for the investigated paramagnetic bcc Fe alloys.
+A similar correlation does not hold when Al, V, Cr, Mn, Co, or Ni are alloyed to ferromagnetic Fe.
+We discussed that all solutes are expected to increase the hardenability of ferritic steel.